 "And that was wrong, but that's the extent of what I feel bad about.
 I feel bad about not respecting their home, but I'm never going to be ashamed of being with you or wanting you.
 Never."
 His voice was so hard and his eyes were so fierce, she couldn't help but draw strength from them.

 Hermione nodded and thought she had never loved him more than she did at this moment.
 She stood on the tips of her toes and kissed him softly on the mouth.
 "Thank you."

 Ron smiled at her.
 "What are you on about?"

 Hermione smiled back.
 "You know what I'm on about.
 I'm going upstairs now."

 The next morning, Hermione was the last one down for breakfast.
 To her surprise her usual spot next to Ron was open and waiting for her.
 She sat down feeling a blush rise to her cheeks.
-Mr. Weasly passed her the eggs while Mrs. Weasley poured her some coffee, and to her welcome relief the sounds of the family around her went on unabated, as if they knew as she did, that she was where she belonged.
+Mr. Weasley passed her the eggs while Mrs. Weasley poured her some tea, and to her welcome relief the sounds of the family around her went on unabated, as if they knew as she did, that she was where she belonged.
 Next to Ron.